jimenezh/BoatVote/README.md

 ### 2. Screen Archetypes

-* Registration Screen
-    * Sign-Up (create new account)
-* Login Screen
+* Login + Registration Screen
-   * Login
+    * User can sign up + login
 * Stream
-    * Browse upcoming elections
+    * User can browse upcoming elections
-    * Add election to calendar
+    * User can star/unstar election
 * Election Detail
     * Detailed election information
+* Race Detail
+    * User can see races for a specific election
 * Calendar
-    * View calendar
+    * User can view calendar w/ starred elections
 * Event Detail
     * Set/receive reminders for added elections
 * Map View
-    * Show polling location/details w/ respect to user
+    * User can click to view nearest locations on map
 * Profile
+    * User can set/receive reminders for starred elections
-    * Upload a profile picture
+    * User can upload a profile picture

 ### 3. Navigation